ai-winter/ros_motion_planning/README.md

 **Robot Motion planning** is a computational problem that involves finding a sequence of valid configurations to move the robot from the source to the destination.
 Generally, it includes **Path Searching** and **Trajectory Optimization**.

-* **Path Searching**: Based on path constraints (e.g., avoiding obstacles), to find the optimal sequence for the robot to travel from the source to the destination without any collision.
+* **Path Searching**: Based on path constraints (e.g., avoiding obstacles), to find the optimal sequence for the robot to travel from the source to the destination without collision.

 * **Trajectory Optimization**: Based on kinematics, dynamics and obstacles, to optimize the trajectory of the motion state from the source to the destination according to the path.